bnb-chain/balance-dumper/manual/airdrop_manual.md

 Binance Airdrop is a tool designed to provide users with the simplest way to distribute tokens to multiple accounts.

 ### Usage
-Note that we have two binary file to distinct testNet or production network. `bairdrop` used to production while `tbairdrop` is for testNet.
-Fist, place the binary file in the specified folder, enter this folder, and execute it to check the usage of it
+Note that we have two binary files to distinguish testNet or production network. `bairdrop` is used for production and `tbairdrop` for testNet.

+Now, let us do a demo with `tbairdrop`.
+First of all, place the binary file in the specified folder, enter this folder, and execute it to check the usage of it
 ```
-$ bairdrop
+$ tbairdrop
-BlockChain Airdrop
+Testnet BlockChain Airdrop

 Usage:
-  bairdrop [command]
+  tbairdrop [command]

 Available Commands:
   keys        Add or view local private keys